Introduction to Python

 {1, 10, 11.2, 5, 5.3, 6.6, 7, 8.8, 'item0', 'item4', 'item5'}

-method you can remove the last item, but since the set
+method can remove the last item, but since set

-s are not sorted there is no way to know which is the last item.
+s are unordered, there's no way to know which is the last item.
 The pop()

 print(f"set antes de pop(): {set_}")eliminado = set_.pop()print(f"Se ha eliminado {eliminado}")